eduherminio/texel-tuner/README.md

   dotnet run -c Release "staticeval quiet-labeled-subset-1_1000.epd" > quiet-labeled-evals.epd
   ```

-- Compare two files manually and see if there's any difference in the evaluations
+- Compare two files using your preferred diff tool and see if there's any difference in the evaluations.

 ----